arturcarvalho/tutorial-1/README.md

 This does two things:

-- Creates `/web/src/pages/HomePage/HomePage.js`.
+- Creates `web/src/pages/HomePage/HomePage.js`.
 Redwood takes the name you specified as the first argument, capitalizes it, and appends "Page" to construct your new page component.
-- Adds a `<Route>` in `/web/src/Routes.js` that maps the path `/` to the new _HomePage_ page.
+- Adds a `<Route>` in `web/src/Routes.js` that maps the path `/` to the new _HomePage_ page.

 > If you look in Routes you'll notice that we're referencing a component, `HomePage`, that isn't imported anywhere.
 Redwood automatically imports all pages in the Routes file since we're going to need to reference them all anyway.
 It saves a potentially huge `import` declaration from cluttering up the routes file.

-In fact this page is already live.
-If you reload your browser you should see this new page instead of the Redwood welcome page:
+In fact this page is already live (your browser automatically reloaded):

 ![image](https://user-images.githubusercontent.com/300/73023260-ff648300-3ddf-11ea-9961-0b7cd6399caa.png)

 It's not pretty, but it's a start!
 Open the page in your editor, change some text and save.
 Your browser should reload with your new text.
-Open up `/web/src/Routes.js` and take a look at the route that was created:
+Open up `web/src/Routes.js` and take a look at the route that was created:

     <Route path="/" page={HomePage} name="home" />